 If you’ve tried over and over again to quit drinking without success, you’re not alone.
-Most heavy drinkers need support from an addiction treatment program before they can achieve true sobriety.
+Most people who drink heavily benefit from the support of an addiction treatment program before they can achieve true sobriety.

 At Black Bear Lodge, a resort recovery center located in the foothills of northern Georgia, we’re ready to give you that support in a safe, serene environment.
-Our comprehensive rehab program addresses the physical, emotional, social and spiritual needs of recovering alcoholics.
+Our comprehensive recovery program addresses the physical, emotional, social, and spiritual needs of people who want a better life.
 Call our admissions coordinators to learn more about our innovative treatment plan for alcohol recovery.